What is HDR TV?

-It takes the two most important elements in picture quality – contrast ratio and colour accuracy and seriously improves them.
+HDR – aka high dynamic range – takes the two most important elements in picture quality, contrast ratio and colour accuracy, and seriously ups their game.

-You get much more detail in shadowy scenes, and bright scenes – think clear blue skies, football pitches and sun shining off a car bonnet – look awesome.
-HDR can highlight tiny, nuanced changes in shade.
-The range of colours is hugely increased and much more vibrant too.
+You get much more detail in the shadows and pure brilliance in colour.
+Clear blue skies, football pitches and sun shining off a car bonnet – they all look awesome in HDR.

-‘HDR is set to change the way we see colour and detail in our homes,’ says our large screen TV buyer, James Griffiths.
-‘We will see our favourite movies as the director intended.’
+‘HDR is set to change the way we see colour and detail in our homes,’ says our large screen TV buyer and man-in-the-know, James Parker.

 What can I watch in HDR?